Did Dick Cheney give orders to allow a plane, allegedly American Airlines Flight 77, to hit the Pentagon on the morning of Sept. 11?

 If Cheney is lying to get around the Rumsfeld problem, then he has another problem because his version actually contradicts what the 9/11 Commission concluded.

-Cheney told Tim Russert of Meet the Press that he heard about the Pentagon crash once he was in the PEOC .
-This would mean that he was there after the 9:38 crash.
-What’s convenient about the commission’s version is it means that the exchange reported by Mineta could not have taken place – unless they were talking about the plane that crashed in the field in Pennsylvania.
+Cheney told Tim Russert of Meet the Press that he heard about the Pentagon “crash” once he was in the PEOC .
+This would mean that he was there after 9:38.
+What’s convenient about the commission’s version is it means that the exchange reported by Mineta could not have taken place – unless they were talking about the plane that supposedly crashed in the field in Pennsylvania.

 And that’s exactly how the story goes according to the 9/11 Commission and an account by journalist Bob Woodward in The Washington Post in January 2002.

 Both Woodward and the Commission turn the whole thing around and make it an exchange between Cheney and a young man about Flight 93, which was heading for Washington when it allegedly crashed.
 In this account, it was Cheney who wanted the plane stopped and it was the young man who kept hesitating.

 As I said before, this isn’t believable.
 It contradicts Cheney’s statements to Russert that he was told of a plane headed for the White House shortly after 9:30.
 That could only have been Flight 77.

 And the young man wouldn’t keep asking if the order still stands if the order was to shoot the plane down.
 They would simply have shot the plane down.
 But they didn’t.
 They didn’t shoot any planes down.
 Four planes were off course and out of communication but none was intercepted, let alone shot down (although many wonder about the debris field eight miles from the Shanksville field and believe that this indicates that Flight 93 was actually shot down).